This post contains affiliate links. Please read my disclosures.

 You can also use this marzipan recipe for cake covering, such as a Christmas Cake or wedding fruit cake.
 The steps are simple:

-- Roll out the marzipan to 1cm thickness and 2cm wider than the size of your cake.
+- Use a rolling pin to roll out the marzipan to 1cm thickness and 2cm wider than the size of your cake.

 - Brush the surface of the cake with apricot jam to create an adhesive.